Top 10 Low-Code online Database app Creators

 2020.
 Google buys no code application development startup AppSheet

-Google beefs up its cloud capabilities with the acquisition of Appsheet, which sells tools that enable so-called “citizen developers” to build data-based applications.
-AppSheet sells a “no code” application development platform that gives Google an easy way to help companies create mobile apps without needing to hire teams of developers.
-It works by pulling data from a spreadsheet or other source and using the field and column names as the basis for a new app.
-Appsheet was a tempting target for Google because it already integrates with its products such as Sheets and Forms.
-The platform works with other well-known services too, including Amazon Web Services Inc.’s DynamoDB database, Box, Salesforce and Microsoft Office 365.
-Google said Appsheet would continue to support those platforms after the acquisition has been completed.
+Google strengthens its cloud capabilities through the acquisition of Appsheet, a company that offers tools empowering "citizen developers" to build data-driven applications.
+Appsheet provides a "no code" platform for application development, enabling Google to assist companies in creating mobile apps without the need for extensive developer teams.
+The platform extracts data from sources like spreadsheets and utilizes field and column names as the foundation for new applications.
+With its existing integration with Google products such as Sheets and Forms, Appsheet was an enticing choice for Google.
+Furthermore, the platform seamlessly collaborates with other renowned services including Amazon Web Services Inc.'s DynamoDB database, Box, Salesforce, and Microsoft Office 365.
+Google has assured that Appsheet will continue to support these platforms even after the completion of the acquisition.

 2015.
 Teamdesk - online database for business management